leshill/handlebars_assets/README.md

-# Use handlebars.js templates with the asset pipeline
+# Use handlebars.js templates with the asset pipeline and sprockets

 **ALPHA**

 Are your `handlebars.js` templates littering your Rails views with `script` tags?
 Wondering why the nifty Rails 3.1 asset pipeline streamlines all your Javascript except for your Handlebars templates?
 Wouldn't it be nice to have your Handlebars templates compiled, compressed, and cached like your other Javascript?

 Yea, I think so too.
 That is why I wrote **handlebars_assets**.
 Give your Handlebars templates their own files (including partials) and have them compiled, compressed, and cached as part of the Rails 3.1 asset pipeline!

+Using `sprockets` with Sinatra or another framework? **handlebars_assets** works outside of Rails too (as of v0.2.0)

 ## Installation